Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Velocity and temperature statistics

 which is roughly the same as for the conduction state.

 Figure~\ref{fig:T_z} also shows that a boundary layer (BL) structure forms at the walls in the NOB case.
 The BL thicknesses are shown by vertical dashed lines.
 (Here and elsewhere, the thermal BL thickness is defined as the distance over which the temperature attains the center-plane value if it continued to vary linearly with the slope manifested at each wall.)
 Other characteristics of the NOB convection are the different thicknesses of the thermal BLs and different temperature drops within these BLs at the top and bottom plates~\citep{Wu:PRA1991}.
 We compute the thickness of the thermal BL $\delta_T$, using the slope method~\citep{Scheel:JFM2012}, and find that $\delta_T/H = 0.18$ and 0.0017, respectively, at the bottom and top plates.
 Therefore, $\delta_T$ at the bottom is roughly 100 times thicker than that at the top plate.

+{\AP A strong temperature stratification in our flow poses a great challenge to properly resolve the temperature field near the top plate.
+Figure~\ref{fig:T_z} shows that the temperature drop near the top boundary is similar for both the NOB and $\mathrm{OB_{top}}$ simulations.
+This is demonstrated more clearly by exhibiting the profiles in a magnified region near the top plate in Figure~\ref{fig:scale_height}(a).
+We observe that $\langle T \rangle_{A,t}(z)$ is indeed similar for the two cases in region $z > 0.98H$, and it appears that a similar resolution requirement should be obtained for the two cases near the top boundary.
+However, $\langle T \rangle_{A,t}$ for $\mathrm{OB_{top}}$ varies appreciably only in region $z > 0.98 H$, whereas the variation is discernible for the entire $z > 0.8H$ in the NOB case.
+To quantify this variation, we estimate the temperature scale height as

+and plot it as a function of $z$ in Figure~\ref{fig:scale_height}(b).
+We observe that $H_T$ for both the simulations are similar only in the vicinity of the top plate, and, as one moves farther from the plate, $H_T$ becomes larger for $\mathrm{OB_{top}}$ than for NOB case.
+This indicates that a finer resolution would be needed in the entire top region for the NOB simulation.

-This huge difference in $\delta_T$ at the two isothermal plates poses a great challenge for us to properly resolve the temperature field within the top thermal BL.
-To capture this sharp gradient in the temperature field near the top plate, we need to generate a lot more grid points there compared to that near the bottom plate.
+Furthermore, the NOB simulation is accompanied by a strong variation of $\kappa$ near the top plate, which causes the quantities involving thermal diffusivity, such as the thermal dissipation rate $\varepsilon_T({\bm x})$ and the diffusive heat flux $J_d$, to become quite sensitive to the vertical resolution.
+To capture this sharp gradient in the temperature field and in the derived quantities near the top plate, we need to generate a lot more grid points there compared to that near the bottom plate.}